jaylenroope-afk/Hospital-Management-/README.md

 - For faster transactions, encourage patients to pay via credit card instead of cash.
 31% of patients pay via cash.

 ## Limitations
-- The dataset is synthetic as hospital management data is often kept confidential due to HIPPA
+- The dataset was synthetic as hospital management data is limited due to HIPPA.
-- Data is only given in 2023 so it is difficult to make conclusions on trends
+- Data was only given in 2023 so it was difficult to make conclusions on trends
-- There are only 200 rows in the dataset so making statistically significant conclusions are difficult
+- There were only 200 rows in the dataset so making statistically significant conclusions are difficult

-Analyzing patient flow, cancellations, and insurance trends to improve operational efficiency in the hospital
+- The hospital only had 3 departments: Oncology, Pediatrics, and Dermatology but realistically a hospital would have a many more departments

+## Dataset
+- Data was found on [Kaggle](https://www.kaggle.com/datasets/kanakbaghel/hospital-management-dataset?select=treatments.csv) by *Kanek Baghel*
+- Contained were 5 csv files: appointments, billing, doctors, patients, and treatments
+- The raw data can be found [here](https://github.com/jaylenroope-afk/Hospital-Management-/tree/main/data/raw)